pandeyakash/Java_CRM/README.md

   ```
   .\mvnw spring-boot:run
   ```
-* To start webFrontend, Go into the .\webfrontend directory using another terminal and execute
+* To start webFrontend, Go into the .\webapp directory using another terminal and execute
   ```
   npm start
   ```
-* MongoDB client needs to be installed on the system for it to connect the Database.
+* MySQL client needs to be installed on the system for it to connect the Database.
 * !The Client and Server must run together.